openstack/qa-specs/specs/tempest/implemented/api-microversions-testing-support.rst

   | 'latest', 'latest' | A('latest'), B - Skipped, C('latest'), D - Skipped  |
   +--------------------+-----------------------------------------------------+

-  So basically the configration min_microversion value is passed on the microversion header.
+  So basically the configuration min_microversion value is passed on the microversion header.
 However if the selected class' min_microversion is bigger, the class' min_microversion is passed instead.
   If you'd like to always pass the maximum micoversion then, you need to